 VIVUS, Inc. is a specialty pharmaceutical company focused on the research, development and commercialization of products to restore sexual function in women and men.
 Our product pipeline includes four clinical stage product candidates, each of which targets an estimated existing or potential market in excess of \$1 billion annually.
-ALISTA®, currently in Phase 3 trials, is our product candidate for the treatment of female sexual arousal disorder.
-Testosterone-MDTS, which recently completed a positive Phase 2 trial, is our product candidate to treat hypoactive sexual desire disorder.
-Evamist®, currently in Phase 3 development, is our product candidate to alleviate symptoms associated with menopause.
-Avanafil, currently in Phase 2 trials, is our phosphodiesterase type 5, or PDE5, inhibitor product candidate for the treatment of erectile dysfunction.
+Evamist^a, currently in Phase 3 development, is our product candidate to alleviate symptoms associated with menopause.
+Avanafil, which recently completed Phase 2 trials, is our phosphodiesterase type 5, or PDE5, inhibitor product candidate for the treatment of erectile dysfunction.
+ALISTA^a, currently in Phase 2B trials, is our product candidate for the treatment of female sexual arousal disorder.
+Testosterone MDTS[®], which recently completed a positive Phase 2 trial, is our product candidate to treat hypoactive sexual desire disorder.

-In 1997, we launched MUSE® (alprostadil) in the United States and, together with our partners in 1998, internationally.
+In 1997, we launched MUSE[®] (alprostadil) in the United States and, together with our partners in 1998, internationally.
 We market MUSE as a prescription product for the treatment of erectile dysfunction.
 For international markets, we have entered into supply and distribution agreements with established pharmaceutical companies to market and distribute MUSE in various foreign countries.
 MUSE was the first minimally invasive therapy for erectile dysfunction available at a time when only more invasive therapies existed.
 Developing and bringing MUSE to the market provided us with experience in clinical and regulatory matters when the market for erectile dysfunction was in its infancy.